-Senecio is a very large genus with over 1000 species dispersed around the world.
-Some are lovely and some, like the groundsels and ragworts, are noxious weeds.
-Some, like Dusty Miller, are tender perennials.
-This profile covers the succulents.
+Senecio is a very large genus with about 1,250 species dispersed around the world.
+Some are lovely, and some, like the groundsels and ragworts, are noxious weeds.
+Some are tender perennials.
 There are about 100 succulent Senecios.
-Some are oddities and not really suited to the garden, but they are certainly interesting.
+Some are oddities and not suited to the garden, but they are certainly interesting.

-There are some large shrubs, but many are small, either trailing plants or spreading ground covers.
-As with most succulents, they are very drought and heat tolerant and not very cold tolerant.
+There are some large shrubs, but many are small, trailing plants or spreading groundcovers.
+As with most succulents, they are drought- and heat-tolerant and not very cold-tolerant.
 Many Senecio species are toxic to animals.
 Use care and do not plant where animals or kids might be tempted to munch them.

-Soil: Senecio doesn’t seem to be particular about soil pH.
+Soil: Senecios do not seem to be particular about soil pH.
 Something in the neural range (6.0 – 7.0) would be fine.
-More importantly, make sure the soil is on the sandy side and well-draining soil.
+More importantly, ensure the soil is on the sandy side and well-draining.
 Plants will rot if left damp.

 Pests and Problems

-Few pests bother Senecio.
+Few pests bother Senecios.
 They can occasionally be affected by scale and mealy bugs.
-Rabbits found my String of Pearls quite tasty.

 - Back to genus Senecio